doopath/PasswordManager/README.md

 # PasswordManager

 ## Description
-**PasswordManager** is command-line program that helps you manage your secret files like passwords.
+**PasswordManager** is a command-line program that helps you manage your secret files like passwords.
 It's very minimalistic and easy to use.

 ## Installation